Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Results and Discussion

 \subsection{Qualitative Evaluation and Failure Analysis}

 The qualitative cases in Fig.~\ref{fig:qual_results} illustrate typical operational scenarios.
-In open environments, the robot accurately distinguishes road and grass regions, with consistent segmentation and depth predictions over consecutive frames.
+In open environments as shown in Fig.~\ref{fig:qual_results}(a), the robot accurately distinguishes road and grass regions, with consistent segmentation and depth predictions over consecutive frames.
 The BEV map remains coherent, producing smooth waypoint trajectories and stable control commands.
-In contrast, near tall structures, GNSS errors distort the geodesic bearing used for coordinate transformation, yielding misplaced route points and misaligned control vectors that navigate the robot.
+Furthermore, Fig.~\ref{fig:qual_results}(b) demonstrates the model's feasibility on uneven terrain.
+The robot successfully traverses a set of stairs embedded in a grassy hill.
+Although stairs violate the flat-ground assumption of the BEV projection (potentially causing geometric artifacts), the model successfully identifies the path.
+This robustness is attributed to the sequential fusion ($K=3$): as the legged robot climbs, its body pitch oscillates, causing significant camera jitter.
+The GRU integrates features over time, effectively smoothing these high-frequency disturbances and allowing the controller to treat the discontinuous stairs as a traversable slope.
+In contrast, near tall structures as shown in Fig.~\ref{fig:qual_results}(c), GNSS errors distort the geodesic bearing used for coordinate transformation, yielding misplaced route points and misaligned control vectors.
 These results emphasize that the remaining bottleneck is not visual perception but external localization reliability.
 Such systematic errors can be mitigated by fusing GNSS with other robust sensors, applying temporal filtering of the absolute heading estimate, or adopting confidence-weighted waypoint sampling.

-Online tests reveal that Seq-DeepIPC performs reliably in open areas, even under moderate illumination and weather variations.
-However, its dependence on GNSS-only bearing estimation causes localization drift near tall buildings, where multipath interference corrupts coordinate transformation.
-The resulting misalignment between global route points and local BEV grids leads to control offset.
+Online tests reveal that Seq-DeepIPC performs reliably in open areas and uneven terrain (stairs, grass) However, its dependence on GNSS-only bearing estimation causes localization drift near tall buildings, where multipath interference corrupts coordinate transformation.
+The misalignment between global route points and local BEV grids leads to control offset.
 Importantly, perception quality remains intact, isolating the error source to global–local misprojection rather than network instability.
 Overall, Seq-DeepIPC demonstrates that \emph{temporal, geometric, and semantic integration} can jointly elevate end-to-end robot navigation performance.
-It establishes a practical framework for extending perception–control coupling from wheeled to legged robots that can traverse in a more diverse environment.
+It establishes a practical framework for extending perception–control coupling from wheeled to legged robots that can traverse or navigate in a more diverse environment.